PREVIOUS

 - the author

 Looking for an alternative way of navigating this overwhelming amount of data, I turn to storytelling.
-Stories give an illusion of continuity in time.
-They smoothly transport us between fragment of time by invented meanings, linking together event to event, recording to recording.
+Stories give an illusion of continuity in time, inventing meanings that links together event to event, recording to recording.

-The philosophers Derrida likens the archive to how a human psyche organizes memories (Archive Fever).
-Sometimes it is a house with walls, separating one memory from another by placing them in different categories.
-I look for vulnerability in this architecture.
 What if the voices of animals managed to escape?
-I re-write scientific reports, imitate the voices of animals.
-Writing a story myself, I become an author, an authority.
-My voice struggles to impose order in a cacaphonic chaos.
+I mix fiction and science, re-write scientific reports, and imitate the voices of animals.
+Writing a story, I become an author, an authority.
 At one point, I transform into a wolf.

 You had written to Karl because you know that he keeps the recorders in his office, and you want to get into his office again.